 You may floss regularly at home (you should).
 This time, however, the hygienist is carefully removing any remnants of plaque or the toothpaste to make sure your teeth are, and feel, really clean.
 This process also helps to deal with any hard-to-reach trouble spots that could lead to bleeding gums.

 A thorough rinsing

 Usually involving a rinse containing liquid fluoride, this is a final way to remove any remaining minuscule debris from the professional cleaning process.

-Adding a fluoride treatment
+Adding a fluoride treatment (extra cost)

 This process delivers a protective layer, helping to avoid the formation of cavities over the next few months.
 You might be offered a choice of flavours before a layer of sticky paste or foaming gel is applied to a mouthpiece.

 This is then carefully placed in your mouth and left in contact with your teeth for around a minute or so.
 Then fluoride varnish can be painted onto your teeth; this hardens in contact with saliva, so you can eat or drink (healthily of course) as soon as the process has been completed.

 Molar sealants may be recommended for young patients to prevent cavities in hard-to-reach parts of their mouth.